 As with minimum wage violations, employers attempt to mislead their employees in order to avoid paying lawfully earned wages, such as overtime pay.
 Furthermore, you are entitled to payment for all hours worked; employers often violate FLSA provisions by requiring an employee to report to work early and leave late, and unfairly refuse to acknowledge this time on employee timesheets.
 Regardless of whether you are “clocked in” or not, if your employer requires you to be working, you are entitled to be paid for those hours.

-If your employer has engaged in any of the unlawful activities described above, please contact the FLSA lawyers at Fitapelli & Schaffer to schedule a free consultation.
+If your employer has engaged in any of the unlawful activities described above, free consultation">please contact the FLSA lawyers at Fitapelli & Schaffer to schedule a free consultation.
 You may be entitled to back pay – wages owed but not received – and are likely entitled to liquidated or double damages where your employer did not act in good faith.
 The law provides for only a limited time to bring a lawsuit, so if you believe that you have not be paid proper minimum wage or have wrongfully been denied overtime pay, do not delay and consult with one of our attorneys for assistance with your legal needs.